MasterCruelty/VMwareMagicDeploy/README.md

 The project's purpose has the objective of create a tool to deploy automatically an entire VMware infrastructure.<br>
 All of this is based on Ansible and PowerShell.
 I recommend a Linux machine for the vCenter deployment.<br>
 The project is still under development, feel free to contribute in any way.<br>
+Here you can find the vCenter instructions, for the ESXi you can find all the documentation in the other folder called <code>ESXi</code>.<br>

+<b>DISCLAIMER</b><br>
+This project is still under studying and development.
+Only the vCenter side is completely tested.
+So, take these information as what they are, think and read before execute anything.
+If you find errors or any way to improve the project, feel free to do it by sending an issue or a pull request.

 ## Requirements (vCenter deployment)
 * Ansible